In my line of work (cancer clinical research), if you don’t write it down, it didn’t happen.

 Chicken divan – our sweet neighbor brought over this dish after Haven was born and we left it in the freezer as we ate our way through fresh meals that were brought over by friends and family.
 Finally, when Haven was a month old, we had this for the first time and it’s now part of our weekly menu rotation.
 We modify this recipe to make it in my awesome ninja crock pot.
 Click here to see some ninja crockpot reviews.

 How I relax: When you’re a WAHM (work at home mom) with an almost 1 year old, you don’t relax.
-Kidding. 😉 Thanks to my husband Matthew, a stay at home dad, I’m able to carve out time after work or over lunch hours to take daily baths.
+Kidding. 😉 Ilove to go outside and practice shooting with the Goog gun my husband bought last week.
+Thanks to my husband Matthew, a stay at home dad who is always looking at the tom brady net worth and other sport related stuff, I’m able to carve out time after work or over lunch hours to take daily baths.
 I started this during pregnancy, and sometimes I take two a day (especially when the wee one is feeling sick–she’s taken only 3 of her baths on her own.
 We love to co-bathe)

 In the bath, I always start out with some good epsom salts or bath salts.
 These were a gift from my boss, and I am obsessed with the smell-lavender and rosemary–perfect combination to help me relax and drift off to sleep.

 It’s been over a year since I went to my favorite spa in the world–Sundara up by Wisconsin Dells.
 But, if I want to smell like I’m there–I just use this sugar scrub out of a lovely organic shop in Viroqua, WI.